paulbuis/HelloJavaGradleGitHub/README.md

-This project is intended as a template for sharing Java projects with students in Ball State University's CS 121 course.
+This project is intended as a template for sharing Java projects with students in Ball State University's CS 121 course where [JetBrains IntelliJ IDEA Community Edition)(https://www.jetbrains.com/idea/download/). is used as an IDE.

+The IDE is cross-platform and this project is configured to use Gradle (installed on the student's machine by IntelliJ) which ensures a cross-platform build and test environment is available.

+Note that the `.idea` directory with ItelliJ-specific settings is *not* part of the repository since it would contain details like the file system path to various components that one should expect will vary from one student's machine to the next.

-From the student's side, all they need to do in JetBrains IntelliJ IDEA Community Edition is use the menu sequence
+From the student's side, all they need to do in IntelliJ is use the menu sequence

 ```
 File -> New -> Project from Version Control ...
 ```
-When the dialog `Get from Version Control` pops up and enter the URL for this repository:
+When the dialog `Get from Version Control` pops up they need to enter the URL for this repository:
 `https://github.com/paulbuis/HelloJavaGradleGitHub.git`

 Then, to run the project they to use the `Project` panel